 Venum – Venum gloves are generally well-made and ideal for beginners.
 A good starter glove.
 The brand is popular in the MMA world due to sponsoring UFC fighters.
 Note that some Venum gloves are ‘made in Thailand’ and some gloves are ‘Designed in Thailand.’
 The ‘Designed in Thailand’ are cheap gloves that are made in China or Pakistan, so beware of this marketing gimmick.
 Read my Venum Boxing Gloves review for a general review of the brand and all their main models or my review of the most popular model the Venum Elite Boxing Gloves Review.

 Ringside – A high quality boxing glove brand that injects a good deal of features into their glove design (shock absorbing foam padding, for example).
-The premium Ringside gloves are expensive, but worth it.
+The premium Ringside gloves are expensive but worth it.
+See our Ringside Boxing gloves review.

 TITLE – A classic boxing glove that’s reasonably priced for what you get.
 In fact, some of the Title gloves are the best bang for buck when it comes for quality boxing gloves under 40 bucks!

-RDX – an recent brand that’s become popular on Amazon.
+RDX – a recent brand that’s become popular on Amazon.
 However, the company borrows designs from other brands and the quality is cheap, with the gear made in China.
-Not a bad budget brand, but the company does not make quality gear in general
+Not a bad budget brand, but the company does not make quality gear in general.

 Winning – The Japanese company Winning is world famous as being the most comfortable, the best fitting, the most padded, and also the most expensive.
 The simple design lace-up glove that are famous for their comfort and designed in such a way that when you punch, all the force is correctly distributed to avoid as mush injury as possible.
 Probably the reason why so many professional boxers choose Winning, especially for sparring and bag work.
 They will also cost you between $300 to $400 and are made to order only in Japan.
 They are widely considered ‘the best’.
 If you want to know more, read my comprehensive Winning Boxing Gloves Review